DeclanChidlow/legal/Acceptable Usage Policy.md

   TODO

-To report any of the above activity, please use the in-app reporting system.
-If you cannot use the in-app reporting system for any reason, please contact us at [abuse@revolt.chat](mailto:abuse@revolt.chat).
+To report any activity falling within the aforementioned categories, kindly utilize our in-app reporting system.
+If, for any reason, you are unable to access or use the in-app reporting system, please don't hesitate to contact us directly at [abuse@revolt.chat](mailto:abuse@revolt.chat).
+We are committed to addressing any concerns promptly and effectively.

 ### Strikes

-Strikes are **irreversible**.
-Account suspensions can be removed through a successful appeal, but only if you believe that we took the wrong action.
-There is no point asking to be appealed for breaking the law.
+Strikes on your account are permanent and **cannot be reversed**.
+However, if you believe that we have made an erroneous decision resulting in your account suspension, you can request an appeal.

+Please note that appeals are only considered if you believe there has been a mistake in our enforcement actions, not for violations of the law.

-If you would like to appeal a suspension, please contact [abuse@revolt.chat](mailto:abuse@revolt.chat).
+To appeal a suspension, please reach out to [abuse@revolt.chat](mailto:abuse@revolt.chat).

 ### Jurisdiction